-In a promotional video produced by Fashion TV, models dressed in Indian atire visit restaurants in Singapore’s popular Little India to try exquisite South Indian cuisine.
-Dressed in Saris embedded with jewels and adorned with fresh flower headbands, the models cum actresses sample fabulous local cuisine including fish head curry.
+In a promotional video produced by Fashion TV, models dressed in South Indian traditional atire visit restaurants in Singapore’s popular Little India to sample different versions of the Fist head curry, a Singporean & South Indian fusion.
+Dressed in Saris embedded with jewels and adorned with fresh flower headbands, the models cum actresses sample fabulous local South Indian cuisine.

 On the 14th July, the festival organisers broke a new Guinness World Record for the most number of fish heads served in one location.
 They serving 2,012 fish heads curries to 2012 paying guests.
 The curry was cooked by chefs from restaurants located in Little India – The Banana Leaf Apolo, Sakunthala’s Food Palace, Gayatri, Muthu’s Curry and Anjappar Authentic Chettinad Restaurant.
 Diners were entertained by multicultural and multinational performances during the evening event with a special performance by local comedian Kumar.